kubernetes/enhancements/keps/sig-cli/3659-kubectl-apply-prune/README.md

 - Any changes to existing behavior are likely to break existing users.  - Although `--prune` is technically in alpha, breaking existing workflows is likely to be unpopular.
 If the new solution is independent of the existing alpha, the alpha will need to be deprecated using a beta (at minimum) timeline, given how long it has existed.
 - There are several solutions in the community that have broadly evolved to follow the label pattern, and typically store the label and the list of GVKs on a parent object.
 Some solutions store a complete list of objects.
 - We could likely standardize and support the existing approaches, so that they could be more interoperable.  kubernetes would define the “plumbing” layer, and leave nice user-facing “porcelain” to tooling such as helm.
-- By defining a common plumbing layer, tools such as kubectl could list existing “applysets”, regardless of the tooling used to install them.
+- By defining a common plumbing layer, tools such as kubectl could list existing “ApplySets”, regardless of the tooling used to install them.
 - `kubectl apply --prune` could use this plumbing layer as a new pruning implementation that would address many of the existing challenges, but would also simplify adoption of tooling such as Helm or Carvel.

 ### Current implementation